School Committee - February 06, 2025

 Adam.

-And then actually, if you scroll up and rotate, you'd see, like, we're missing a different maybe early release.
+And then actually if you, if you scroll up and rotate, you'd see like we're missing a different maybe early release.

-So I just want to make sure we know which one is, like, which days we're voting up.
+I can explain that.
+I just want to make sure we know which one is, like which days we're voting on.

 I can explain that if it's helpful.